 When not on the road, Anne can be found serving up delicious lunches at the Crescent City Farmers Market one (sometimes more) month(s) a year as the Green Plate Special, on location catering television commercials and small films, providing food styling, catering events at Race and Religious, St. Alphonsus Church, The Binachi House and more, as well as in private homes around the city.

 In November of 2013, Anne and Jim Baird of Feelings Cafe opened Bhava, a 30-seat vegan restaurant above Feelings overlooking their charming courtyard (www.bhavanola.com).
 The building was sold in 2014 requriing Bhava to close.

-Chef Anne continues to cater, do pop-ups, provide private cooking classes and cook for the monthly Cajun Brunch at The Tigermen Den.
+Chef Anne continued to cater, do pop-ups, provide private cooking classes and cook for the monthly Cajun Brunch at The Tigermen Den.

 Anne’s goal, is to provide delicious food that does as little damage to the environment as possible.
 Additionally, Anne, a committed world traveler, strives to bring the exotic spices from other cultures she admires to enhance local ingredients.
 She invites diners to travel the world with their palate, while supporting local farmers and farms utilizing sustainable farming methods.
 Another of Anne's fundamental beliefs is that the dinner table is where we share our ideas, disseminate cultural values and is an ideal venue for teaching tolerance and appreciation for one’s own culture as well as others.
 The world would be a better place if we would turn off the T.V., sit down and share a meal together.